oisinos3/SafeMotion/Addons/Rigidbody Generator Addon/README.md

 A Blender addon for converting OptiTrack rigidbody animations into skeletal meshes suitable for game engines like Unreal Engine.

-This tool streamlines the workflow of importing animated empties from an OptiTrack FBX, generating single-bone armatures for each, baking the animation, and exporting them as game-ready FBX files.
+This tool streamlines the workflow of importing animated empties from an OptiTrack FBX, generating single-bone armatures for each, baking the animation, and exporting them as FBX files.
 It provides both a manual step-by-step process and a fully automated one-click pipeline.

 ## Features